The 13th Workshop on Innovative Use of NLP for Building Educational Applications

 Chris Biemann (University of Hamburg), Shervin Malmasi (Harvard Medical School), Gustavo Paetzold (University of Sheffield), Lucia Specia (University of Sheffield), Sanja Štajner (University of Mannheim), Anais Tack (KU Leuven), Seid Muhie Yimam (University of Hamburg), Marcos Zampieri (University of Wolverhampton)

 We will be using the NAACL submission guidelines and style files for the BEA13 Workshop this year.
 Authors are invited to submit a full paper of up to 8 pages of content with unlimited pages for references.
 We also invite short papers of up to 4 pages of content, including unlimited pages for references.
+Supplementary files are welcome (for both long and short papers), as long as they follow the NAACL 2018 Guidelines.
 Final camera ready versions of accepted papers will be given an additional page of content to address reviewer comments.

 Previously published papers cannot be accepted.
 The submissions will be reviewed by the program committee.
 As reviewing will be blind, please ensure that papers are anonymous.
 Self-references that reveal the author's identity, e.g., "We previously showed (Smith, 1991) ...", should be avoided.
 Instead, use citations such as "Smith previously showed (Smith, 1991) ...".